 Individuals, companies, partnerships and trusts are liable to capital gains tax on the disposal of chargeable assets.

-There is a 10% tax rate for disposals qualifying for Entrepreneur’s Relief.
+There is a 10% tax rate for disposals qualifying for Business Asset Disposal Relief.

 We can assist with calculating your capital gains tax liabilities, submitting returns and forward planning for disposals to minimise your liability.